 A mine collapse kills yet another man, but Anson Gurney sends his workers back inside to dig another shaft.
 When Claibourne uses the Epitaph to try to improve safety at the mines, Gurney has plans of his own to ruin him and his business.

-Hiding in a stable, Adam Kirby witnesses a man who wanted a refund after buying stolen cattle being killed.
+Hiding in a stable, Adam Kirby witnesses the murder of a man who wanted a refund after buying stolen cattle.
 Hollister takes Kirby to Charleston to identify the killer, but he is too afraid to say anything, until the truth finally emerges.

 Kyle Dodge is escorted by a Marshall to Yuma prison.
 Both arrive in Tombstone wounded from ambush.
 Hollister is suspicious that a number of strangers in town may be part of Dodge's gang and has to use his wits to keep Dodge in custody.